 For plans effective/renewing January 1, 2014:

-- Minimum of 90 day waiting period for new/eligible employees (1st of the month following 90 days will not be allowed)
+Minimum of 90 days waiting for the period for new/eligible employees (1st of the month following 90 days will not be allowed)

-- Employee count will be not be based on Full Time Eligible Employees but rather Full Time Equivalents (Full and part-time employees combined)
+Employee count will be not be based on Full-Time Eligible Employees but Full-Time Equivalents (Full and part-time employees combined)

 Disclaimer: “This calculator provides a general overview of certain aspects of health care reform based on information currently available.
 It does not cover all of the requirements, and new information is released frequently.
-Information provided by this website about health care reform is offered as an educational tool and should not be considered legal advice.
+This website's information about health care reform is offered as an educational tool and should not be considered legal advice.
 The effect of reform on your business may differ depending on your circumstances.”

 Disclaimer: Please be aware that this taxes/fees schedule and calculator may be specific to Priority Health; Certain pricing and tax factors were developed based on each carrier’s approach.
 The factors and methodology for calculating these amounts for other carriers could be very different.
 This is here to give you an estimate only.
 Your plan and carrier’s taxes and fees may differ.